INVESTMENT FOCUS-Destination 2013? China, Japan, BRICs and Med

 percent of whom going for the beaten-down euro zone periphery.

-percent of the 32 respondents in the Reuters poll opted for euro
+rally.
+Over 50 percent of the 32 respondents in the Reuters poll

 "European assets strike back," declared Societe Generale